raiyaninit/EcoSortNet/README.md

 Through this project, I aim to build a **Convolutional Neural Network (CNN)** model capable of classifying waste images into **Organic** and **Recyclable** categories.
 The goal is to develop a system that can provide quick, reliable predictions to assist in better waste segregation.

-This project explores how machine learning can support cleaner and more sustainable waste management practices by improving efficiency and reducing human involvement in hazardous processes.
+This project explores how machine learning can support cleaner and more sustainable waste management practices in hazardous processes.

 ---